payrollhero/styleguide/ruby.md

 * Use `HACK` to note code smells where questionable coding practices were used and should be refactored away.

-* Use `REVIEW` to note anything that should be looked at to confirm it is working as intended.
-For example: `REVIEW: Are we sure this is how the client does X currently?`

 * Use other custom annotation keywords if it feels appropriate, but be sure to document them in your project's `README` or similar.